By Robert Boer, Director of MusicTutorOnline.

-It is important for our teachers to be able to see you well.
-Our teachers need to check your hand position, posture, finger position, etc. Every teacher will always discuss this with you individually since each instrument has its own specific requirements.
-But there is something you can always do:
+Our teachers need to see you well, and our teachers need to check your hand position, posture, finger position, etc. Every teacher will always discuss this with you individually since each subject has specific requirements.
+However, here are some things you can always do:

 Make sure you are in a room with enough light.

-If possible try to find a place in your home where you can enjoy your lesson undisturbed, away from distractions.
+If possible, try finding a place in your home where you can enjoy your lessons undisturbed, away from distractions.
 This will help you enter the right mindset.

 Be near a table to place your device on.